Khaled2049/safe/README.md

 ---

 This CLI application can be used to manage passwords.
-To begin using the application clone the app and an "app.env" file at the root folder.
+To begin using the application clone the app and add an "app.env" file at the root folder.
 Inside the **_app.env_** file add an environment variable **SECRET_KEY** of length **32bit**.
 To start using the program run: "go build".
 You can start adding your passwords after registering using the **safe register** cmd